DataScienceRay/datascienceray/README.md

 Data Analyst
 ------------

-Former Healthcare Data Analyst and Consultant currently updating, enhancing, and adding skills to these areas.
-Detail oriented with a zeal for analysis and problem solving.
+Former Healthcare Data Analyst and Consultant refreshing, enhancing, and adding skills to these areas of expertise.
+Project and detail oriented with a zeal for analysis and problem solving.

 * 🌍  I'm based in in Pennsylvania bordering Bucks and Lehigh Counties.
 * 🧠  I'm learning SQL, Advanced Excel, Python
-* 🤝  I'm open to collaborating on Projects, Opportunities and Suggestions
-* ⚡  I am outgoing and a quick learner.
+* ⚡  Detail oriented and outgoing

 <a href="https://www.github.com/DataScienceRay" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/DataScienceRay?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>